Contributor: Danielle Childers. Lesson ID: 10406

 The Roman Empire was large and powerful.
 It grew from a small city in Italy to include all of Italy and much of Europe.

-Look at the above map to answer the following questions:
+Look at the above Territorial Expansion of the Roman Republic map to answer the following questions.
+(Click the link to view a larger version.)

 Watch the video below which shows the growth of the Roman Empire.
 We still use many of their inventions today.